purepage/fetch-engines/README.md

 ## Engines

 - **`FetchEngine`**: Uses the standard `fetch` API.
 Suitable for simple HTML pages or APIs returning HTML.
 Lightweight and fast.
-- **`PlaywrightEngine`**: Uses Playwright to control a headless browser (Chromium, Firefox, WebKit).
-Handles JavaScript rendering, complex interactions (if needed), and provides options for stealth and anti-bot detection measures.
+- **`PlaywrightEngine`**: Uses Playwright to control a managed pool of headless browsers (Chromium by default via `playwright-extra`).
+Handles JavaScript rendering, complex interactions, and provides automatic stealth/anti-bot detection measures.
 More resource-intensive but necessary for dynamic websites.
+- **`HybridEngine`**: A smart combination.
+It first attempts to fetch content using the lightweight `FetchEngine`.
+If that fails for *any* reason (e.g., network error, non-HTML content, HTTP error like 403), it automatically falls back to using the `PlaywrightEngine`.
+This provides the speed of `FetchEngine` for simple sites while retaining the power of `PlaywrightEngine` for complex ones.

 ## Basic Usage